run-ai/docs/docs/admin/runai-setup/maintenance/node-downtime.md

 ## Self-hosted installation

-The Self-hosted installation differs from the Classic (SaaS) installation of Run:ai in that it includes the Run:ai control-plane (backend).
+The self-hosted installation differs from the Classic (SaaS) installation of Run:ai in that it includes the Run:ai control-plane (backend).
 The control plane contains data that must be preserved during downtime.
 As such, you must first follow the [disaster recovery planning](../config/dr.md) process.

 ## Node Types
 The document differentiates between __Run:ai System Worker Nodes__ and __GPU Worker Nodes__: